Answers to Frequently Asked Questions

 Consider the form of the estimating equations (as explained in the COCOMO Overview).
 The Effort Equation has an exponent greater than 1, indicating that software projects experience a diseconomy of scale.
 That reflects the common experience that a 10,000 line project will take more effort than 10 projects of 1,000 lines each.
 On a larger project, more effort is spent on communication and organization, rather than on technical work.

-But, if the 2 projects will be coordinated with each other, requiring a lot of contact and interaction with each other, you should consider them as pieces of a single large project, and make a single estimate that includes both.
+But, if the two projects will be coordinated with each other, requiring a lot of contact and interaction with each other, you should consider them as pieces of a single large project, and make a single estimate that includes both.

 Back to Top